destaMo/Scrum-Notes/content/web_development/skills/planning.md

   2. Unnatural, drastically reduced velocity comparing to last sprints
   3. Sprint interruption, finishing tasks that aren't in the scope of your sprint
 - What is the difference between Estimated vs. True Velocity?
 What do they mean?
-- What is an eample of Estimated vs. True team's Velocity?
+- What is an example of Estimated vs. True team's Velocity?
 - What are the next steps after finding out what your team's True Velocity is?
 - What is a Burn Chart?
 What does it tell you?
 - What should our target Tasks Velocity function look like?